wwl2755/GRE_buck_index/README.md

 ```

 **After this project is successfully built, to reproduce the results in the paper, please refer to scripts/README.md**
+**To ensure the performance results are same with the paper, please provide an SSH public key, and you can by ssh into our server.**

 ## 4. Basic usage
 Below is the basic usage of the benchmark.
 To reproduce the result in the paper, please refer check the README in the `scripts` folder.